 “You'll pass a coffee shop on your right.
 Right after that, veer off to the left and you'll see it on the left side of the street.”

 Your sister and her husband are visiting you from out of town.
 Your brother-in-law wants to go to a drug store and needs directions.
 You're telling him how to get there.
-As part of your directions, you say:
+You say this as part of your directions.

 You'll pass a coffee shop on your right.
 Right after that, veer off to the left and you'll see it on the left side of the street.